thibault-faure/Fil.tr/README.md

  	}
 ```

-Define intervals with "-".You can define intervals between Date, hours, seconds …
+Define intervals with "-".
+You can define intervals between Date, hours, seconds …

 To define a start-date, use "YYY:MM:DD hh:mm:ss-".